12 Amazing Poison Dart Frog Facts (With Pictures)

 12. Poison Dart Frogs Are at Risk

 Many species of the Poison Dart frog are threatened by habitat loss, climate change, and over-harvesting for the pet trade.
-Conservation groups are committed to preserving not only the environment but the frogs to ensure their survival in the wild as well as in captivity.
+Conservation groups are committed to preserving not only the environment but the frogs to ensure their survival in the wild as well as those kept as pets.

 Are Poison Dart Frogs Good Pets?

-Poison Dart frogs can make great pets.
-They require minimal maintenance and enhance a beautiful habitat as a display pet, especially paired with other species like Mourning Geckos.
-When raised in captivity and away from their toxic diet, these frogs gradually lose their toxicity and can live up to 20 years.
+Poison Dart frogs can make interesting pets.
+They require minimal maintenance and enhance a beautiful habitat as a display pet, especially when paired with other species.
+When raised as pets and away from their normal diet, these frogs gradually lose their toxicity.

 Unfortunately, these frogs are popular as pets for their bright coloration, leading to excessive and unethical harvesting.
-If you want to get a pet Poison Dart frog, it’s important to work with an ethical breeder with captive-bred and born frogs, not wild-caught specimens.
+If you want to get a pet Poison Dart frog, it is important to work with an ethical breeder, and not adopt wild-caught specimens.

 Conclusion